jhumble/documentation/jssloader-xor-crypter.md

 # Script
 I wrote a ![script](https://github.com/jhumble/Unpackers-and-Config-Extractors/blob/master/jssloader/unpack.py) to parse out the encrypted functions, decrypt them, and replace calls to the wrapper function with calls directly to the decrypted functions to simplify analysis.

 It will also identify the "encrypted" strings, decrypt them and dump those out.
-Those strings are accessed similarly to the functions with a function `get_string(*decrypted_string, index)` which will decrypt the appropriate string and copy it to the supplied buffer.

 I'd eventually like to unpack those strings and replace references to `get_string` with direct references to the decrypted strings, but it is more difficult than the function replacements and I don't have it working  yet.